chz05/assassyn/tools/c-ramulator2-wrapper/test.md

 ---

-## Key Functions in `MyWrapper`
+## Key Functions in `CRamualator2Wrapper`

-The `MyWrapper` class provides a simple interface for interacting with the simulated memory system.
+The `CRamualator2Wrapper` class provides a simple interface for interacting with the simulated memory system.
 It allows you to initialize the system, send requests, tick the simulation, and finish cleanly.

 ---